top of page

 First Dental Visit: By Age 1

-Experts recommend scheduling your child’s first dental visit by their first birthday or when their first tooth appears.
+Children should visit a dentist by their first birthday or within six months after their first tooth appears.

 During this visit, the dentist will: